Main Page : About Me : Advice : Articles : Books : Curiosities : Paintings : Photographs : Source of Life : Video

 Fig.74

 Sometimes quite amusing situations happen because of the action of the generator of life.
-For example, some very slowly growing trees were planted in the Japanese garden of our park, namely, Lebanese cedars (Cedrus Libany), Deodara cedars (Cedrus Deodara) and Deodara Aureya cedars (Cedrus Deodara Aurea) which are usually converted into Bansais (Fig. 75, Fig. 76 and Fig. 77).
-Ordinary trees are turned into Bansais by getting a special stretching, cutting off some branches and giving a certain form to the crown of a tree.
+For example, some very slow-growing trees were planted in the Japanese garden of our park, namely, Lebanese cedars (Cedrus Libany), Deodars (Cedrus Deodara) and Deodar Aureys (Cedrus Deodara Aurea) which are usually trimmed to their owners preferred shape and kept that way (Fig. 75, Fig. 76 and Fig. 77).
+Ordinary trees get the “Bonsai” treatment by special stretching, the cutting of some branches and giving a certain form to the crown.

 Cedrus Libany